basyura/redmine_side_contents/README.md

 # redmine side contents

 This is a editable sidebar plugin for Redmine.
-Freely you can write wiki for youself.
+Freely you can write wiki for yourself.

 ## Images